sass-eyeglass/eyeglass-spriting/README.md

 For basic usage, check out the [eyeglass spriting example project](https://github.com/sass-eyeglass/spriting-example).

+To use spriting, install eyeglass and eyeglass-spriting:

+	npm install eyeglass --save-dev
+	npm install eyeglass-spriting --save-dev

+Register your sprite source images as [eyeglass assets](link-to-assets-docs), and `@import 'spriting'` in your sass files.

 ---
 ### sprite-map()

 	sprite-map($name, $layout, $paths...);

-Generates a sprite map image and returns a Sass map containing information about individual sprites, which can be passed into other spriting functions.
-It can take multiple sprite sources, which can be paths or glob patterns.
+Returns a Sass map containing information about the sprite map and individual sprites, which can be passed into other spriting functions.
+It can take multiple sprite sources, which can be paths or glob patterns, and can be from different modules.
 PNG, JPG, and GIF files can be made into sprites.
 Sprites are named using their original asset source paths.
 Note that sprite-map() does not actually generate the sprite map image.

 For example, given the following assets directory structure: